allegheny-college-cmpsc-480-fall-2019/cmpsc-480-assignment-8-check-in/README.md

 * To revisit design or content decisions you've made
 * To provide a working draft to assess the areas where you still need assistance or resources
-* To conduct a \test run" of your site, showing it to others
+* To conduct a "test run" of your site, showing it to others
 * To share a working copy of your code project for brief instructor review

 ## Helpful links